tasket/wyng-backup/README.md

 * Another factor in space/bandwidth use is how sparse your source volumes are in practice.
-Therefore it is best that the `discard` option is used when mounting your volumes for normal use (BTW, this is the Qubes 4.0 default for -root and -private).
+Therefore it is best that the `discard` option is used when mounting your volumes for normal use (this is the default for most Linux systems).

+Bugs
+---

+Issue #13 describes a bug triggered when the system's time jumps backward such as a 'fall back' from DST, time zone change or other major clock disruption.
+This could leave backup sessions in an incorrect order.

 Testing